 Lastly, do not forget about those ever-popular spinners and bubble wands!

 I see these spinners and especially bubble wands EVERYWHERE at the parks!
 If your kids will be begging for one or both, best to plan ahead and pack it for the trip!
-You’ll probably find the best deals at a Dollar store as summer gets closer and a big box shop like Target.
+You’ll probably find the best deals at a Dollar store as summer gets closer.

 #2.
 Bring Snacks and Lunch into the Park!